Hecke-AI/google-contacts-mcp/README.md

 # Google Contacts MCP Server

-> "I had 750 contacts.
-Many were from 2005 Iraq deployments, defunct taxi services, and people I'd never contact again.
+> "My two requirements were, interface via MCP to my Google Contacts for ease of adding/updating contacts,and perform some curation on my contact list.
+I had 750 contacts from all the way back to the early 2000's.
+These included defunct taxi services, and people I'd never contact again.
 This MCP server helped me clean it down to 297 relevant contacts in one afternoon." - Chris Spirito

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that integrates Google Contacts with Claude, enabling contact management directly from your AI assistant.